 The letters, also referred to as Unsolicited Reporting Notifications or URNs, are provided for educational and practice improvement purposes with the goal of supporting clinical decision-making and reducing the risk of adverse outcomes for patients receiving CDS prescriptions.
 The letters are not public record.
 Providers should use their clinical judgement in interpreting the URNs and within the context of the provider's patient panel, patients' history, diagnosis, care plan, involvement with hospice, or complex pain management needs.
 Each URN sent by the Program includes educational resources.

-Since 2016, the Office of the PDMP has been sending since URNs through the mail based on the address prescribers provided to the DEA; in 2022 the Program plans to shift to electronic sharing of URNs.
+Since 2016, the Office of the PDMP has been sending URNs through the mail based on the address prescribers provide to the DEA; in 2022 the Program began shifting to sending URNs electronically.

 The Office of the PDMP works closely with the PDMP Technical Advisory Committee (TAC) in determining which metrics to use in assessing the PDMP data for possible misuse or abuse of a prescription drug, possible violations of law, and possible breaches of professional standards by a provider.
 The TAC consists of MDH-Secretary appointed clinicians who serve as subject matter experts on CDS prescribing and dispensing (Health-General Article section 21-2a-07).
-Each month, the Office of the PDMP analyzes the PDMP data for possible concerning behaviors on behalf of a patient or provider based on clinical guidance provided by the TAC around methods and specific situations.
+Each month, the Office of the PDMP analyzes the PDMP data for possible concerning behaviors on behalf of a patient or provider based on clinical guidance provided by the TAC.